Occupational Therapy support for Motherhood

 Private health insurance rebates may also be available.
 Please check your level of Occupational Therapy extras cover with your health insurance provider.

-Appointment times are available on Thursdays and are provided from the Bloom Wellbeing clinic, located in in the Urban Wellness Studio, 16 Nile Street, Port Adelaide.
+Appointment times are available at the Bloom Wellbeing clinic, 17 Robe Street, Port Adelaide.

 Click here for online bookings, or contact the clinic on (08) 7228 0248.